emberjs/rfcs/text/0821-public-types.md

 }
 ```

-It is the default import from a new module, `@ember/owner`.
+`Owner` is the default import from a new module, `@ember/owner`.
 With it come two other new types: `RegisterOptions` and `Factory`.

+`Owner` is non-user-constructible because constructing it correctly also requires the ability to provide a factory manager.[^existing-owner-usage]

+[^existing-owner-usage]: Existing usage of the Owner interface this way (e.g. setting custom owners for tests) mostly falls under the "intimate API" rules, and will likely be deprecated after a future introduction of createOwner() hook so that that there is a public API way to get the required type.

 #### `RegisterOptions`